gcanchola12/liftoff-assignments/P2-Project_Outline/README.md

 5. Javascript

 ### What I'll Have to Learn
-I will need to learn Javascript.
+I will need to learn Javascript and how to add a swipe feature (if I can).
 ### Project Tracker
 https://trello.com/b/yGQnXlEk/asmr-playlist